The Doctor: And I haven't. Which makes me the better person, don't you think? They can shoot me dead, but the moral high ground is mine.

 The episode begins with a voice-over of Rose recounting that nothing happened the first nineteen years of her life, but that it changed when she met the Doctor, with whom she thought she'd travel forever.
 She then talks about ghosts, Torchwood and the war, and says that the story she is telling is of how she died.

 The TARDIS shows up in a park near Jackie's flat so that Rose can visit her mother and do some laundry (apparently the TARDIS lacks a washing machine).
 Jackie greets them and asks if they want to stay and see her visiting father, which confuses and concerns Rose, as her grandfather died when she was ten.
 An insubstantial grey "ghost" appears and Jackie introduces it to Rose and the Doctor.
-The concerned Doctor finds out from watching television that this is happening all over the world, and with Rose and an unwilling Jackie in tow quickly traces the source of the "ghosts" to a building that houses the Torchwood Institute, a secret British government organization with a mandate of protecting the United Kingdom and Earth at any cost (originally conceived by Queen Victoria after her encounter with the Doctor in 1879
+The concerned Doctor finds out from watching television that this has been going on for months all over the world, and with Rose and an unwilling Jackie in tow quickly traces the source of the "ghosts" to a building that houses the Torchwood Institute, a secret British government organization with a mandate of protecting the United Kingdom and Earth at any cost (originally conceived by Queen Victoria after her encounter with the Doctor in 1879).

 This brings some 5,000,000 Cybermen across the dimensional gap all over the world, even inside Torchwood, where they begin changing the operatives, including Yvonne, into Cybermen.
-In the void ship room Rose meets Mickey, who has also crossed the dimensions, and they watch as the void ship begins to open.
-Mickey tells Rose that the Cybermen left their original dimension some time ago, then hoists a weapon designed to kill them, only to stare in disbelief with Rose as four Daleks emerge from the void ship.
+In the Void ship room Rose meets Mickey, who has also crossed between universes, and they watch as the sphere begins to open.
+Mickey tells Rose that the Cybermen left their original universe some time ago, then hoists a weapon designed to kill them, only to stare in disbelief with Rose as four Daleks emerge from the Void ship.

 - An Astral Projection, Not a Ghost: The "ghosts" are actually Cybermen trying to break through from Pete's World.

-- BFG: Mickey has one stored in the Void Ship room.
+- BFG: Mickey has one stored in the sphere chamber.

 - Brutal Honesty: No, Jackie, the Doctor does not think dead relatives coming back is beautiful.
 In fact, it's horrific.

-- Catch Phrase: "I should say 'Allons-y' more often..."
-He will, but he won't find anyone called "Alonso" to say it to for a while.
+- Catchphrase: "I should say 'Allons-y' more often..."
+He will, but he won't find anyone called "Alonzo" to say it to for a while.

 - That sarcophagus at Torchwood looks... somewhat familiar.

-- A more recent example: one of Torchwood's Void gate technicians is Gareth.
+- One of Torchwood's Void gate technicians is Gareth.

-- Death by Sex: Two minor characters end up stumbling into the Cybermen's hiding place in Torchwood Tower while looking for a place for a quickie.
+- Death by Sex: Two minor characters, Gareth and Adeola, end up stumbling into the Cybermen's hiding place in Torchwood Tower while looking for a place for a quickie.

 - The Exit Is That Way: "No, Doctor!"